2018 Volkswagen Atlas

 Okay, with all that it’s tough to pick a top three but here goes.

-Number two – The interior space and versatile functionality.
+- Interior space – It’s versatile functional.
 So many convenient seating and cargo options to go with.
 I love that.

-Number three – The tech.
-VW’s digital cockpit is huge.
+- Technology – VW’s digital cockpit is huge.
 It definitely takes the driver-vehicle interface to the next level.

 And a special thanks to our buddies at Ontario Volkswagen!
 Earl and Scott Reed, Randy Halcomb, Jim Straley in service and the whole crew.
 Thanks fellas.